 I originally signed up for There so that my son and I would have some way of having fun since I was mostly couch bound.
 In that world we could use jet packs, play paintball, fly planes, and drive all sorts of cool vehicles.
 There were also a lot of social activities.
 It may have been virtual fun, but it was great to have a way to have fun of any type with him.

 After I played for a while I realized there were ways to witness in the game beyond having my Christianity detectable by my profile.
 I found other Christians who were already doing so.
 There were virtual churches!
-I joined with a group of Christians, and together we explored all sorts of ways to reach out to the community including quests which were a normal part of the game that we “Christianized”.
+I joined with a group of Christians, and together we explored all sorts of ways to reach out to the community including quests which were a normal part of the game.
+We created quests with Christian messages and themes.
 Through our efforts, hearts were affected by the gospel.
 It was wonderful to be able to minister to so many in this unique way.
 Unfortunately, There.com closed down in 2010.
 It did reopen a couple of years later, but by then I was no longer able to “play” anymore.

 In order to present this quest on my website I had to make adjustments.
 There is a big difference between the mediums.
 I do believe the value is the same even if my website version is not as immersive.
 Putting it on my site does allow me to share a lot more links.
 I also added more narration.
 Overall it offers more content then I was able to share in my 3D quest.

 It was a delight to work on this project.
 I hope that it is a blessing to others.
 I pray that the Lord may use it in some way.
 I hope that respect and appreciation for the treasure we have in our English Bibles deepens.
-If you would like to go on the quest you may visit my homepage main menu or click here.
+If you would like to go on the quest you may visit my homepage main menu and navigate to Bible Notes or click here.